 Responsibilities

 PILOT leaders are students who have mastered the material for the courses they support.
-They are also dedicated to creating an environment where participants feel comfortable problem solving in front of their peers.
+They are also dedicated to creating a collaborative learning environment where participants feel comfortable problem solving in front of their peers.
 Leaders must:

-• Develop and maintain a positive and productive relationship among the PILOT group members, focusing on inclusion and consensus building.
+• Develop and maintain a positive and productive relationship among the PILOT group members, focusing on inclusion and fostering a collaborative and interactive learning environment.

 • Empower students to take an active role in their learning process, while still maintaining credibility and influence over the group dynamic.